Seirdy/seirdy.one/content/posts/website-best-practices.md

 One resource I found useful (that eventually featured this article!) was the "Your page content" section of {{<indieweb-person first-name="Bill" last-name="Dietrich" url="https://www.billdietrich.me">}}'s comprehensive guide to [setting up your personal website](https://www.billdietrich.me/YourPersonalWebSite.html#PageContent).

 If you've got some time on your hands, I _highly_ recommend reading the <cite>[Web Content Accessibility Guidelines (WCAG)&nbsp;2.2](https://www.w3.org/TR/WCAG22/)</cite>.
 The WCAG 2 standard is technology-neutral, so it doesn't contain Web-specific advice.
 For that, check the <cite>[How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG22/quickref)</cite>.
 It combines the WCAG with its supplementary [list of techniques](https://www.w3.org/WAI/WCAG22/Techniques/).

+The WCAG are an excellent starting point for learning about accessibility, but make for a poor stopping point.
+One of my favorite resources for learning about what the WCAG *doesn't* cover is [Axess Lab](https://axesslab.com/articles/).

 [^1]: Many addons function by injecting content into pages; this significantly weakens many aspects of the browser security model (e.g. site and origin isolation) and should be avoided if at all possible.
 On sensitive pages with content such as public key fingerprints, I recommend setting a blank `sandbox` directive even if it means breaking these addons.